 Optimisation versus Decision Problems

-- So far, we have developed algorithms that solve optimisation problems. - Compute the largest flow. - Find the closest pair of points. - ► Find the schedule with the least completion time.
+- So far, we have developed algorithms that solve optimisation problems. - Compute the largest flow. - Compute the spanning tree with the smallest total edge cost. - Find the schedule with the least completion time.

 Optimisation versus Decision Problems